namelessnerd/patient_centric_care/README.md

    their trusted circle.

 >> #### Data objectives of the app
-       * Care plan objectives should be synced with the provider via API
-       * Collect / allow for completion demographic data if not already available in the care plan.
+       *Care plan objectives should be synced with the provider via API *Collect / allow for completion demographic data if not already available in the care plan.
-       * Lifestyle data via APIs
+       *Lifestyle data via APIs
-       * Checkins we want to get:
+       *Checkins we want to get:
          1. Medication checkin
          2. Sync with exercise app for exercise checkin
          3. Food nutrition data either via MyFitnessPal (if things go through) or via a mock API
          4. Mood information based on checkin (asking questions about how users are feeling)
          5. Share information button with support group

->> #### Dashboards to create for user information
+>> #### Screens and Dashboards to create for user information
     * MyHealth showing key stats from medical records
     * MyCarePlan  showing
        * Next upcoming checkin